alx3dev/randpass/README.md

  - add `-p` or `--nop` to disable STDOUT
     `randpass 20 -p`

+ When generating a list of passwords, you need to supply `-n` or `--char` to set number of password characters (default is 25).
+Passwords will be saved in a current working directory (unless otherwise specified) in format `randpass_#{Time.now.to_i}.txt`.
+This way we avoid overwrite, and it's possible to get time of file generation with `Time.at TIME_INTEGER`

  - generate password list from comments (20 characters long password)
     `randpass -n 20 -l GitHub RubyGems AnotherWebSite`